mhira-project/documentation/docs/4-installation-guide/7-admin-password-reset.md

 ```

-Finally, login to MHIRA portal with username: `superadmin` and password `superadmin` and change your password to something more secure.
+Finally, login to MHIRA portal with username: `superadmin` and password `superadmin` and change your password.